django-cms/django-cms-mgmt/work contribution/work groups.md

 Very simple.
 Check out the workgroup list and choose a topic you want to work on by adding your name to the volunteer column.
 Contact Nicolai (nicolai@django-cms.org), our Community Manager, and he will guide you through the process and get you in touch with the workgroup.

+## I have a conflict with my workgroup.
+What do I do?

+We trust the group members that the work of the group members within the working groups is characterized by mutual respect and a constructive feedback culture (see also our [Code of Conduct](http://docs.django-cms.org/en/latest/contributing/code_of_conduct.html).
+However, if there is a conflict within a working group that cannot be solved within the group, please contact Nicolai (nicolai@django-cms.org), our Community Manager and he will help you.

 ## Overview of active workgroups

 See [here](https://docs.google.com/spreadsheets/d/1gfI8IKz84u-YvE61eePCD-lAbn1haghOiqkvSdO-1yg/edit#gid=0)